 In order to understand what you are as being a spirit, you must start from the origin of yourself as spirit.
 By exercising self-reflection as a spiritual exercise, you can be moved up to the spiritual world.
-That spiritual world is a ethereal world, which, invisible to us, permeates this material world completely and is at the same time the foundation of it.
+That spiritual world is an ethereal world, which, invisible to us, permeates this material world completely and is at the same time the foundation of it.
 That spiritual world is your eternal home and in that world you can be reunited with your spiritual origin.

 During the reunification with it, I experienced that the spirit is essentially a conscious force; the spirit is the force of life that is conscious.
 This conscious force of life occurs in this spiritual world as spiritual light and spiritual warmth, where consciousness presents itself as light and power as warmth.

-In your origin, that conscious force presents itself as an omnipresent, infinite sea of that spiritual light and warmth, while you experience yourself as a spirit as a spherical cloud of that same light and that same warmth, originating by condensation from the universal spirit, which lives as a focal point, as a spark of self-burning 'fire', in that sea.
+In your origin, that conscious force presents itself as an omnipresent, infinite sea of that spiritual light and warmth, while you experience yourself as being a spirit as a spherical cloud of that same light and that same warmth, originating by densification from the universal spirit, which lives as a focal point, as a spark of self-burning 'fire', in that sea.
 I was also allowed to experience that an intimate love of the universal spirit goes out to myself as the human spirit.

 lovingly I am being flooded, with God's force of life.